ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 ### t3.micro and t2.micro -
 t3.micro and t2.micro are free tier instance types that are available in Amazon EC2 free tier.

+## Lesson Conclusion

+To conclude, public cloud is evolving and many organizations have now been able to seamlessly run their workloads on public cloud.
+Although there were initial challenges such as poor connectivity, loss of control, and lack of trained staff, with improved technologies, public cloud has now been a feasible option for many small and large scale businesses.

+In this lesson, AWS was our primary focus.
+We started the lesson by explaining AWS and also introduced you to various services.
+We then covered one of the most widely used services of AWS, which is Amazon EC2.

+Amazon EC2 is a compute service used to run various virtual servers.
+These virtual servers are called instances.
+Instances can host applications and run OS and databases.
+Instances are created using an image called the Amazon Machine Image.
+Amazon Machine Image(AMI) contains all necessary configuration details required to launch an instance.
+A single AMI can be used to launch multiple instances.
+When launching an instance using an AMI, an instance type must be selected.
+The instance type defines the hardware configuration used to run an instance.

+Amazon provides free hands on services, platforms, and products.
+This is called a Free Tier.
+T2 and T3 are free instance types available in the Amazon EC2 free tier.

+In order to provide data locality, Amazon uses regions and availability zones.
+With multiple regions and availability zones you can now host workloads closer to the region in which the account is created.
+This feature helps in meeting the local compliance and governance requirements.

+An EBS backed AMI contains a snapshot of EBS, permissions, and device mapping.
+We then covered 2 ways to create an AMI.
+We also explained the difference between these methods.

+We then explore various security features such as security groups, key pairs, IAM, VPC and elastic IPs.

+Security groups are firewalls used to control the incoming and outgoing traffic of an instance.
+Security groups use security rules to configure the inbound and outbound traffic.
+Security groups provide instance level security in the Amazon EC2 environment.

+SSH keypairs are key pairs used to authenticate a user.
+It involves a public and private key.
+Public key is stored in EC2 and the private key is stored by the user.

+IAM provides benefits very similar to the role-based access control (RBAC) in Prism.
+IAM provides a mechanism to control access to Prism and also create multiple users, groups and roles to manage the Amazon environment.
+We covered how an IAM works and also explored the steps to create an IAM.

+We then covered what a Virtual Private Cloud is and how a VPC works.
+Virtual Private Cloud is the network security feature for your cloud.
+If EC2 is your compute layer then VPC is your network layer.
+VPC helps in providing complete control of the network connecting the cloud.
+This way you can achieve high standards of network security even on public cloud.

+Elastic IP is a feature used to manage an instance failure.
+It eliminates the dependency on the dynamic public IP address of an instance.

+With all these security features provided, public cloud is less vulnerable to security attacks and breaches.
+By implementing these features you can not only secure the environment at the cloud level but also at the instance level.

+In the next lesson, we will cover how to implement a hybrid cloud scalability and deployment choices for a web application.
+We will also explore how to configure a hybrid web tier blueprint.
+We will discuss how to operate the load balancers across public and private cloud web tiers in a blueprint.

+<strong>Note:</strong> All other brand and product names mentioned herein are for identification purposes only and may be trademarks of their respective holders.

 # Adaptation as a repository: Andrés R. Bucheli.